anaomysomoll/Your-MBTI-Quiz/README.md

 learning about their personality type.
 I would like to put my knowledge of Python programming into a real project that I might encounter real problems in the real world.
 What I have learnt so far such as control flows, arithmetic, etc. will be applied in this project.

+Find my bot here: https://t.me/mbti_test_ai_bot

+It might/might not be expired by June 10th, 2026